mirza-git/DFW-IAAS/OS/Storage/LVM/README.md

 For this tutorial, you will need AWS ec2 instance (t2.micro should work) and three EBS volumes (8gib) attached to ec2 instance.

-#### Note: All of the command in this tutorial must be done as "root" user - be very careful on live system, it is important that you understand what each step is doing.
+##### <span style="color:red"> Note: All of the command in this tutorial must be done as "root" user - be very careful on live system, it is important that you understand what each step is doing. </span>

 ## 1 -  Physical Volume